 Passwords are everywhere.
-Websites, forums, web apps and what not, you need to create accounts and password for them.
-The trouble comes with the password.
-Keeping the same password for various accounts poses a security risk because if one of the websites is compromised, hackers try the same email-password combination on other websites as well.
+For web services, social media, web apps and what not.
+You need to create accounts and passwords for them.
+But, the trouble comes with the password; keeping the same password for various accounts poses a security risk.

-But keeping unique passwords for all the new accounts means that you have to remember all of them and it’s not possible for normal humans.
-This is where password managers come to your help.
+However, keeping unique passwords for all the new accounts means that you have to remember all of them, and it’s not possible for most people.

-Mainstream modern web browsers like Mozilla Firefox and Google Chrome have built in password manager.
-This helps but you are restricted to use it on their web browser only.
+Web browsers like Mozilla Firefox and Google Chrome have built in password managers.
+This helps, but you are restricted to using it on those web browsers only.